Alex Chalk

+Alexander John Gervase Chalk KC (born 8 August 1976) is a British politician and barrister.
+He served as Lord Chancellor and Secretary of State for Justice from April 2023 to July 2024.

+A member of the Conservative Party, he served as the Member of Parliament (MP) for Cheltenham from 2015 to 2024.
+Chalk has previously served in other positions in the Ministry of Justice and Ministry of Defence, and as Solicitor General for England and Wales.
+Chalk lost his seat to the Liberal Democrats in the 2024 general election.

-Early life and law career
+Early life and career

-Chalk was born in Cheltenham on 8 August 1976.
-He was educated at Windlesham House School and Winchester College before studying Modern History at Magdalen College, Oxford.
-Chalk's parents are Gilbert John Chalk and Gillian Frances Audrey Blois.
+Alexander Chalk was born in Cheltenham, Gloucestershire on 8 August 1976, to Gilbert John Chalk and Gillian Frances Audrey Blois.
+Chalk's mother and grandmother were magistrates.
+In a 2024 Leading interview, Chalk claimed that one of his grandmothers, Elizabeth Talbot, was a distant relation to the Earl of Shrewsbury.
+Chalk was privately educated, firstly at Windlesham House School, a prep school in Pulborough, West Sussex, and then at Winchester College, an independent boarding school in Winchester, Hampshire, where he served as head boy, a position also held by Rishi Sunak four years later.
+He then studied modern history at Magdalen College, Oxford.

 Following graduation, Chalk obtained a Graduate Diploma in Law with distinction from the City University London, and qualified as a barrister from the Inns of Court School of Law.
-During his legal career, he has prosecuted and defended in cases concerning terrorism, international fraud, and homicide.
+He was called to the bar by Middle Temple on 11 October 2001.

 He prosecuted three members of a so-called 'Muslim Patrol' who were jailed at the Old Bailey for assault, affray and public order offences.
 Chalk also prosecuted a group of radical Sunni Muslims who were jailed for attacking a group of Shi'ite Muslims.

-Chalk also prosecuted serious fraud cases, including a case against the socialite Edward Davenport, known as Fast Eddie, who was convicted in 2011 of being the ringmaster of a global fraud which saw 51 victims, including Elizabeth Emanuel, the dress designer, pay for "due diligence checks" to secure promised loans totalling £2 billion which never emerged.
+Chalk prosecuted serious fraud cases, including a case against the socialite Edward Davenport, known as Fast Eddie, who was convicted in 2011 of being the ringmaster of a global fraud which saw 51 victims, including Elizabeth Emanuel, the dress designer, pay for "due diligence checks" to secure loans totalling £2 billion which were not genuinely on offer.